sharpwright/PastryTycoon/docs/developer-manifesto.md

 - Use async/await for all Orleans grain methods.
 - Document public APIs and grain methods.
 - Use immutable records for events.
+- Use immutable records for commands.
+- Use immutable records for DTOs.

 ### Don’t:
 - Don’t put business logic in grains.